aazaff/quantitativeFossils.R/README.md

 ##### resampleIndividuals( )
 ````
 # A specialized variant of subsampleIndividuals( ).
-If the quota is greater than the number of individuals,
+If the quota is greater than the number of individuals
 # it will switch to sampling with replacement.
 This allows for diversity in those samples to be lower
-# than quota.
+# than the quota.
-# Caution: This is non-standard approach, and is not recommended for general use.
+# Caution: This is a non-standard approach, and is not recommended for general use.

 # Parameter Abundance is a vector of abundances.
 # Parameter Quota is the number of individuals to be subsampled.